01 / Redesigning the Request For Information Process

 Cross-Team Collaboration

-As the dedicated UX designer on the RFI rebuild project, I worked across three development and product teams to coordinate UX research, align technical feasibility with design strategy, and advocate for user needs.
-The other teams that were logically needing to be involved were the communications product team, who were handling the platform's email service and inbox, as well as the workflow engine team, who handled rebuilding the workflow engine for documents in order to allow for that flexibility in stage/assignees and capture data related to time the RFI spent in each stage of its workflow.
+As the dedicated UX designer on this project, I worked across three development and product teams to coordinate UX research, align technical feasibility with design strategy, and advocate for user needs.
+Other teams involved were the communications product team, who were handling the platform's email service, as well as the workflow engine team, who handled rebuilding the workflow engine for documents in order to allow for that flexibility in stage/assignees and capture data related to time the RFI spent in each stage of its workflow.

 Image of downstream data model across different product teams